 |Project X Code is an intervention scheme aimed at older children who are finding difficulty with reading – it gives age appropriate support and engagement to help break down barriers.

 In EYFS and KS1, we use the Ruth Miskin programme for teaching Phonics.
 Click http://www.ruthmiskin.com/en/resources/parent-tutorial-1-understanding-read-write-inc-phonics/ to get an introduction to this scheme.

 Literacy & Foundation

-We are delighted excited to announce that this year we are giving our curriculum an exciting overhaul.
+We are delighted and excited to announce that this year we are giving our curriculum a comprehensive overhaul.

 We strive to make our curriculum appealing to all of our children and pride ourselves on a broad and balanced approach to learning.

 In order to maximise motivation, excitement and learning, this year we are adopting the Cornerstones Creative Curriculum.